Heihe–Tengchong Line

-The Heihe–Tengchong Line (黑河–騰衝線 (黑河–腾冲线, Hēihé–Téngchōng xiàn)), also called the Aihui–Tengchong Line (and internationally as the Hu line), is a line that divides the area of China into two parts with contrasting population densities.
-It stretches from the city of Heihe in the northeast to Tengchong in the south, diagonally across China.
-The eastern portion, area shown in red in the map, is further subdivided into north and south halves.
+The Heihe–Tengchong Line (黑河–騰衝線 (黑河–腾冲线, Hēihé–Téngchōng xiàn)), also called the Aihui–Tengchong Line and internationally as the Hu Huanyong line or Hu line, is an imaginary line coined by Chinese demographer Hu Huanyong (1901–1998) that divides China into two portions with contrasting population densities and climates.
+It stretches diagonally across China from the prefectural city of Heihe, Heilongjiang province in the northeast to Tengchong, Yunnan province in the southwest.
+The eastern portion (area shown in red on the map) is further subdivided into northern and southern halves by the Qinling–Huaihe Line.

-As of 2015, 43% of the Chinese territory is east of the line and has 94% of the country's population, and 57% of the Chinese territory is west of the line and has only 6% of the country's population.
+As of 2015, the eastern portion constitutes 43% of the total territory but has 94% of the country's population; while the western portion constitutes 57% of the total territory but has only 6% of the country's population.
+The line also approximates partly with the 400 mm annual total rainfall isohyetal line proposed by historian Ray Huang, which demarcates the humid continental/humid subtropical climate zones suitable for large-scale agriculture from semi-arid regions that can only consistently support pastoralism.

 History

 Chinese population geographer Hu Huanyong imagined the line in 1935 and called it a "geo-demographic demarcation line".
 As this line was proposed in 1935, the map of China at the time included Mongolia (whose independence China did not recognise until after WWII) but excluded Taiwan (which was a colony of Japan at the time).

 The origin of the contrast in population density can be found in the favourable climate for agriculture, fertile land and coastal access in eastern China.
 The oldest cities in China were located in the southeastern and northeastern regions, such as the Zhongyuan (Central Plains) due to proximity to rivers.
 The presence of drainage basins formed by the Yangtze and Yellow River improve crop yield, allowing for population increases.
 Additionally, access to the coast enables overseas trade and allows for economic growth.

 The most densely populated region, and historical heartland of China is described in the West by the term China proper due to the dominance of Chinese culture and the Han Chinese ethnicity throughout the dynasties in contrast with the outer regions.